-Kahului is the “main” town, which is where you’ll fly into and where you’l find the only Walmart on the island, but most of the hotels that I can afford in this town are pretty worn out.
+Kahului is the “main” town, which is where you’ll fly into and where you’ll find the only Walmart on the island, but most of the hotels that I can afford in this town are pretty worn out.
 Also, there’s a lot of traffic and people, and no beach- just a harbor.

-On the other side of the West Maui Mountains, a lot of people stay in Ka’anapali resorts, and the beach access is hard to beat.
+On the other side of the West Maui Mountains, where a lot of people stay in Ka’anapali resorts, the beach access is hard to beat.
 The swimming is easy and there are plenty of restaurants and shops nearby.
 The parking for those who are not resort guests is a little frustrating, so that’s another perk of staying here.